 This new field in the parent node will depend on two fields: RequiredDate and ShippedDate, that are already present in the collection/child node.

 In other words, we are trying to transform a hierarchical data without flattening its structure.
-For this purpose, we will use the Tree Transform transformation.
+For this purpose, we will use the Tree Transform Transformation object.

 Using Tree Transform¶

 The transformation object is empty right now.
-This is because we haven’t mapped any fields to it yet.
+This is because we have not mapped any fields to it yet.

 2. Auto-map source fields onto the transformation by dragging and dropping the root node of the source object CustomerOrders onto the root node of the transformation object – TreeXform.